MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 ![Photon debug console](media/tutorials/photon-debug-console.png)

-Make sure that no **Authentication Denied** errors are present in the console.
+Ensure that no **Authentication Denied** errors are present in the console.
 At this point, you have set up minimal PlayFab and Photon integration.

 ## Photon Room Event + Cloud Script

-The Photon matchmaking system has a understands the concept of a room.
+Photon matchmaking system has the concept of a room.
 If you are not familiar with this concept, please consult with the [Photon Matchmaking Guide](https://doc.photonengine.com/en-us/realtime/current/reference/matchmaking-and-lobby).

 PlayFab allows you to intercept various room events.
-The following room events require only CloudScript to be intercepted:
+The following room events require only **Cloud Script** to be intercepted:

 - RoomCreated
 - RoomJoined